iaeiou/blue-plankton-2/content/posts/wildlife.md

 A simple solution is to buy what's known as "bear spray" and always carry it with you.

 Also - don't try to approach a black bear to get a selfie.

+## Rodents -- Less Thrilling

+When I moved to New Hampshire, I settled on a ski mountain.
+The condo had a back deck, and during winter I kept a bird feeder full of an Audubon peanut-cherry mix.

+I (and my cat) loved seeing the variety of visitors we'd attract -- including the increasingly rotund squirrel.

+A few days after watching the animated Pixar movie _Ratatouille_, I looked out and saw Remy the Rat on my deck!
+Sitting on his hind legs, this rat had is nose stuck up in the air, slowing waving his head around, obviously trying to hone in on the peanut-cherry mix.
+(The feeder was empty).

+Like Remy, this rat had good taste.

+I didn't think much of it.
+Soon, in the spring, I found out that Remy had decided to make a nest and move the whole family into some piping below the deck.
+The deck overlooked a sloping hill -- so the Remy clan was holed up about a story below the deck.

+Turns out that rats inhabit the marshy area a couple of miles from the mountain.
+When the ice thaws they head to higher ground.

+But why stay on the move if you've got cherry-peanut-seed mix falling like manna from heaven every day?

+Moral of the story: Never put a bird feeder up in New Hampshire.
+You will get a rodent infestation, guaranteed.